 The Schrodinger’s Cat experiment is a classic quantum theory paradox.
-It claims that a cat maybe simultaneously alive or dead as a result of opening a box inside which it is kept.
-As long as the box is left unopened the possibility of the cat being both alive and dead coexist.
-But when the box is opened you see only one outcome — a dead cat or a live cat.
+It claims that a cat might be alive or dead as a result of opening a box inside which it exists.
+As long as the box isn’t open, the possibility of the cat being both alive and dead coexists.
+But upon opening the box you see only one outcome — a dead cat or a live cat.

-The same is true about life, relationships and all exciting possibilities that dot the spectrum of life.
-As long as we let the unknown operate, ie don’t open the lid of the Schrodinger’s box, our life’s many possibilities, both wanted and unwanted, keep playing.
-It is not an open but a mystical shut case in my opinion.
+The same is true about life and relationships within the spectrum of life.
+As long as we don’t open the lid, our life’s many possibilities, both wanted and unwanted, keep playing.
+It remains not an open but a mystical shut case.

-But the moment we demand to know exactly where our relationship is now, today or what the outcome of our life is this moment, then we open the lid and stare at the finite outcome of our life situation as a result of that decision.
-It is either temporarily elating or extremely disturbing.
-The continnum that life is looks like an end of the road point.
-We kill the magic of the unknown the minute we open the box because we make time itself a finite in the moment of opening the box.
+It’s when we demand to know the state of our relationships, we stare at the finite outcome of our life situation.
+It is either elating or disturbing.
+From being a continuum that life is, we force it to become an end of the road state.
+We kill the magic of the unknown the minute we decide “we must know!’
+When we do, we make time itself a finite, when we decide to inspect our relationship boxes.

-Or do we as a goal oriented person choose specifics and mould our lives to the designs we create for ourselves?
-We can be wildly successful people with the sharp focus of a lens, rather being a scattered spectrum of brilliance.
+Should we choose specifics and mould our lives to the designs we create for ourselves?
+A hugely successful person with the sharp focus of a lens on things.
+Or be a scattered spectrum of brilliance.